Hong Kong racing tips: Jim McGrath with three selections at Happy Valley

 Sign up to the Tote here.
 New customers online only. £/€10 minimum stake (if each-way then minimum £/€10 Win + £/€10 Place).
 Receive £/€30 Tote Credit within 48 hours of qualifying bet settlement.
 Seven-day expiry.
 Qualifying bet is the first racing pool bet added to the betslip.
 18+.
 Full T&Cs apply. begambleaware.org.
 Commercial notice: This article contains affiliate links.
 Offers are handpicked and come from operators that our experts have first-hand experience of.
 Opening an account via one of these links will earn revenue for the Racing Post, which will be used to continue producing our award-winning coverage of horseracing.

-- Nap of the day: best horse racing tips for Thursday's four meetings
+- Nap of the day: the best horse racing tip for Wednesday's sole meeting at Kempton

-- The Punt Acca: Matt Rennie's three horse racing tips from Doncaster and Leopardstown on Friday

-- Doncaster Placepot picks: Paul Kealy's perm for the £50k guaranteed pool

-- Nap of the day: best horse racing tips for Thursday's four meetings
+- Nap of the day: the best horse racing tip for Wednesday's sole meeting at Kempton